electron/governance/wg-outreach/README.md

 Electron is easy for new people to approach and make meaningful contributions.

 **Key Results:**
-* reduce time needed to setup dev env
+* Reduce time needed to set up developer environment
-* increase breadth of contributors
+* Increase breadth of contributors across organizations
-* increase the number of regular contributors (rolling 90-day active)
+* Increase the number of regular contributors (rolling 90-day active)

 ## Areas of Responsibility